 What’s Next?

-Whether or not a company chooses to outsource their transcription work to a typist, transcriptionist, or stenographer almost always depends on their budget, volume of work and other factors.
-Knowing what each one is capable is the first place to start.
+Whether or not a company chooses to outsource its transcription work to a typist, transcriptionist, or stenographer almost always depends on its budget, volume of work, and other factors.
+Knowing what each one is capable of is the first place to start.

 If you need a transcriptionist, Ditto Transcripts offers great prices and excellent accuracy for all your transcription needs.
-Send us your project details and we’ll be in touch shortly.
+Please send us your project details, and we’ll be in touch shortly.